 The fetus is able to hear external sounds, such as music or other peoples’ voices.
 In addition to this, both the eyebrows and eyelashes are now fully developed.
 The eyes, although still beneath closed eyelids, are now capable of making small side-to-side movement and are even able to perceive light.

 Lanugo – the downy hair that has been sprouting to cover the fetus’ delicate skin – now covers the entire body and serves the double purpose of protecting the delicate, paper-thin skin and also helping to maintain a constant body temperature (half a degree warmer than your own body temperature).
 This fine hair is usually completely shed before birth.

-You may now be able to feel the first flutters of movement from the fetus – known as ‘quickening’.
+You may now be able to feel the first flutters of movement from the fetus.
 However, many women do not experience this until later in their pregnancy.

 In line with the growth spurt of the fetus, you are also likely to be gaining weight.
 You should aim for slow and steady weight gain and try and eat healthily – maximising nutritious foods and minimising ‘junk’ foods.
 You may also be finding that your breasts are continuing to grow.
 You may find it helpful to buy a more supportive bra and go for a fitting to ensure that you are wearing the correct size.

 You may experience a ‘twinge’ of pain in your sides if you move suddenly.
 This pain is due to the ligaments on either side of your uterus and pelvis stretching to accommodate your expanding uterus.
 These pains are normal, but if they continue for a period of days, or become more severe, you should seek the advice of your midwife.
 You may also be suffering from lower back pain.
-This is caused by your back being forced to curve to accommodate your ever-increasing uterus.
-It may help your aching muscles to take a warm bath.
+This is caused by your new posture as you lean backwards to compensate for your growing bump It may help your aching muscles to take a warm bath.